AakSin/connectionsLab/week12/README.md

 <img src="https://i.imgur.com/4RpgXXz.png">

 I realized it still looked different from the artist's render.
-I asked <a href="https://jasoncruz.co/"> Jason Cruz, another NYUAD student, as to how the final render had blue lines.
+I asked <a href="https://jasoncruz.co/"> Jason Cruz </a>, another NYUAD student, as to how the final render had blue lines.
 Jason has a lot of experience in 3D stuff.
 He told me to try to find a way to enable wireframes in the code.
 After I enbaled, wireframes in my render, it finally came in together beautifully.